 The SoapUI NetBeans Plugin provides all Soapui functionality directly from within NetBeans 5.5/6.0 allowing one integrated development and testing environment for Web Services in java.
-Since SoapUI 2.0, the plug-in hosts SoapUI projects just as standard NetBeans projects, ie the previously available "SoapUI Navigator" tab has been removed and SoapUI projects are managed like any other NetBeans projects.
+Since SoapUI 2.0, the plug-in hosts ReadyAPIjects just as standard NetBeans projects, ie the previously available "SoapUI Navigator" tab has been removed and ReadyAPIjects are managed like any other NetBeans projects.
 Here are some screenshots:

 (Tools / soapUI Menu with LoadTest Runner in background)